| VIS(1) | General Commands Manual | VIS(1) |

 underlying buffer.
 If said changes are later undone the mark becomes valid

-sets a mark, M
+again. m sets a mark, M

 restores it.
 For example,